tlobnow/malphaplex/README.md

 	module load R/4.3

-6. Start R, install the `pacman` R package:
+6. Start R, install the `pacman` R package and once the R interface is loaded, paste and run the install command:

 	R

-once the R interface is loaded, paste and run:

 	install.package("pacman")

-type yes, when asked for a specific mirror, enter `1`
+7. Type `yes` and when asked for a specific mirror, enter `1`

-7. Once the package is installed, type quit():
+8. Once the package is installed, type quit() and there is no need to save the work space:

 	quit()

-and there is no need to save the work space:

-	n

 ### FOR EVERY NORMAL SESSION